frnsimoes/frnsimoes.github.io/content/posts/when-fork-fails.md

 }
 ```

-Dangerous.
 Thankfully, this would only affect processes created by the same user running the program.
+Let's us all hope that good programmers know how to handle `fork()` failures.

 [^1]: From the man page: The getrlimit() and setrlimit() system calls get and set resource limits.
 Each resource has an associated soft and hard limit, as defined by the rlimit structure